blay/blay.se/edgeryders.markdown

 administrative matter and turn them into contested political issues.
 The the case of ACTA — the negotiations of a trade agreement.
 As a consequence, there is no clear divide among the political parties on this issue.
-No one ”owns” this issue or a position on it and this can create interesting political alliances.
+No one ’’owns’’ this issue or a position on it and this can create interesting political alliances.

 > An unintended consequence of this political diversity on the streets
 > was that neither politicians nor media had a clue how to describe the
-> movement, how to narrate about it nor categorize it. […]It turned out
+> movement, how to narrate about it nor categorize it. [...]
+It turned
-> that neither media nor politicians are able to handle truly
+> out that neither media nor politicians are able to handle truly
 > grass-roots, spontaneous initiatives focused on particular issues,
 > functioning over (or away from!) the usual political and social
 > divides.
 >
-> (“Anti-ACTA in Poland - seen from the inside | Edgeryders, Project
-> Website,” n.d.)
+> (rysiek, n.d.)

-Not only does issues like this create new political alliances but since neither media nor politicians have an established routine for handling them, especially when they target an part of the political process that rarely interacts with citizens, it opens up political space for unexpected turns.
+Not only does issues like this create new political alliances but since neither media nor politicians have an established routine for handling them, especially when they target a part of the political process that rarely interacts with citizens, it opens up political space for unexpected turns.
 In the case of Anti-ACTA in Poland, this is best exemplified with the 7 hour long debate between the activists and the